bappasahabapi/tech-hunter/Readme.md

 amra chaile ekta time interval por por update kore dite pari ei case handle korara jonno **pollingInterval** use kore

 `  const { data:commentsData}=useGetCommentQuery(id,{refetchOnMountOrArgChange:true,pollingInterval:9000});`

+- make a root api where all endpoint of others api is injected.
+-
+`15.
+Creating-a-user-slice`
+- here we handle the create async part. this is related to handle authentication .
+To do this

+1. first make a slice in **userSlice.ts** file
+2. store the user slice in store.ts